ericgarciaresearch/RAMeN/README.md

 Increase if many taxa have numerous equally good BLAST matches.
 Particularly useful when using very large reference databases.
 Decrease only if runtime or memory becomes limiting.

 --percent-identity (default: 90)

 Minimum BLAST percent identity required to retain a database hit.

 When to adjust:

-If too few BLAST hits survive initial filtering (MetaFig 2), consider lowering slightly (e.g., 85).
 If many poor-quality matches are retained, increase to 95–97.
-Keep relatively lenient when using the Regional-Remix Module for downstream refinement.
+Keep relatively lenient or the default when using the Regional-Remix Module for downstream refinement.

 --qcov (default: 90)

 Minimum query coverage required for BLAST hits.

 When to adjust:

-If many biologically plausible hits are being discarded (MetaFig 4), test 80–85.
 Increase to 95 when working with well-curated reference databases and high-quality reads.
 Avoid very low values since partial alignments become common.

 --evalue (default: 0.001)

 Maximum BLAST E-value accepted for downstream analysis.